pingcap/docs/dr-multi-replica.md

 ---
-title: DR Solution based on Multiple Replicas in a Single Cluster
+title: DR Solution Based on Multiple Replicas in a Single Cluster
 summary: Learn about the multi-replica disaster recovery solution for a single cluster.
 ---

-# DR Solution based on Multiple Replicas in a Single Cluster
+# DR Solution Based on Multiple Replicas in a Single Cluster

 This document describes the disaster recovery (DR) solution based on multiple replicas in a single cluster.
 The document is organized as follows: